All Episodes

 They canned everybody.

-Any like that's what corporate earnings reports right now showing big time earnings don't mean we've turned the corner because they've all done it by laying off people.
+That's what corporate earnings reports right now showing big-time earnings don't mean we've turned the corner because they've all done it by laying off people.

 So their labor costs have gone down.

-And what if this story is all about what if businesses figure out they can run with two million fewer people?
+And what if this story is all about what if businesses figure out they can run with 2 million fewer people?

 Just make their existing remaining employees work harder.